adrianescobar/glass-test/README.md

 ## Description

-This is a litlte test project for  interview
+This is a litlte test project for an interview

 ## How to run tests
 Inside the root folder, run this command: